mysql/mysql-utilities/doc/man/mysqlreplicate.rst

    Use this position in the master log file to initiate the slave.

+.. option:: --pedantic, -p

+   Fail if storage engines differ among master and slave (optional).

+.. option:: --rpl-user=<replication_user>

+   The user and password for the replication user requirement - For example, rpl:passwd - default = rpl:rpl.

+.. option:: --slave=<slave>

+   Connection information for slave server in the form:
+   <user>:<password>@<host>:<port>:<socket>

 .. option:: --start-from-beginning, -b

    Start replication at the beginning of logged events.
 Not valid with --master-log-file or --master-log-pos.

+.. option:: --test-db=<test_database>

+   Database name to use in testing replication setup (optional).

 .. option:: --verbose, -v

    Control how much information is displayed.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

-.. option:: --pedantic, -p
+.. option:: --version

-   Fail if storage engines differ among master and slave (optional).
+   Display version information and exit.

 NOTES